ibm-bluemix-mobile-services/bms-clientsdk-cordova-plugin-push/README.md

 Javascript Function | Description
 --- | ---
-initialize(pushAppGUID, clientSecret) | Initialize the Push SDK. registerDevice(success, failure, userId) | Registers the device with the Push Notifications Service. unregisterDevice(success, failure) | Unregisters the device from the Push Notifications Service retrieveSubscriptions(success, failure) | Retrieves the tags device is currently subscribed to retrieveAvailableTags(success, failure) | Retrieves all the tags available in a push notification service instance.
+initialize(pushAppGUID, clientSecret) | Initialize the Push SDK. registerDevice(options, success, failure) | Registers the device with the Push Notifications Service. unregisterDevice(success, failure) | Unregisters the device from the Push Notifications Service retrieveSubscriptions(success, failure) | Retrieves the tags device is currently subscribed to retrieveAvailableTags(success, failure) | Retrieves all the tags available in a push notification service instance.